elizabeth-horwath/pennsive.github.io/contributing.markdown

----
-layout: page
-title: Contributing to Wiki
-permalink: /contributing/
-nav_order: 9
----
-# Contributing to the PennSIVE Wiki
+# Contributing to this Wiki

 You'll need a Github account
 <!--Some nice into here and overview. -->